-Treadmill desks may not be the best option for everyone though I love mine and it’s what I use when recording The Healthy Moms Podcast.
+Treadmill desks may not be the best option for everyone though I love mine and it’s what I use when recording The Wellness Mama Podcast.
 Those who do photo editing, graphic design, and other tasks that require a steady hand may find the walking too jolting.
 It’s ideal to have a treadmill that has a desk over it, instead of attached, since this makes the workspace more stable while walking.

 Which desk chair alternatives have you tried?
 Does one of these options sound like the right fit for your workspace?
 Share below!